-This study reports pre-planned secondary outcomes, including physical, cognitive, and sociopsychological measures collected at the pre-training, post-training, 6-month follow-up, and 12-month follow-up test (see Figure 1).
+This study reports preplanned secondary outcomes, D including physical, cognitive and sociopsychological G measures collected at the pretraining, post-training, 6-month follow-up and 12-month follow-up test (see figure 1).
 All outcomes were assessed by the same researcher, who was not blinded for group allocation.
-A detailed description of the tests and the instructions provided are available in Supplementary Material 1.
+A detailed description of the tests and the instructions provided is available in online supplemental material 1.

-The physical outcomes are all associated with fall risk and include single and dual task gait, single and dual task static balance, choice stepping reaction time, and lower extremity performance.[33-38] The gait assessment consisted of three single task and three dual task trials of eight-meter walking at a preferred walking speed, with the middle six meters timed using a handheld stopwatch.[37,39,40] As the dual task, the participants were instructed to count backwards in threes from a random three-digit number.
+The physical outcomes are all associated with fall risk and include single and dual-task gait, single and dualtask static balance, choice stepping reaction time and lower extremity performance.33-38 The gait assessment consisted of three single-task and three dual-task trials of 8 m walking at a preferred walking speed, with the middle 6 m timed using a handheld stopwatch.
+As the dualtask, the participants were instructed to count backwards in threes from a random three-digit number.
 No instructions to either prioritise the walking or counting task were provided.
 The average gait speed of the three trials was used in the analyses.
-The balance assessment was conducted on a Wii balance board using the FysioMeter software (FysioMeter, V.1.2.1.4, Denmark).[41-43] Participants were instructed to stand as still as possible for 30 seconds, three times as a single task and three times as a dual task.
-The dual task involved naming items from specific grocery store sections (dairy, produce, and butchery), with no instruction to focus on the balance or cognitive task.
+The balance assessment was conducted on a Wii balance board using the FysioMeter software (FysioMeter, V.1.2.1.4, Denmark).41-43 Participants were instructed to stand as still as possible for 30s. three times as a single-task and three times as a dual-task.
+The dual-task involved naming items from specific grocery store sections (dairy, produce and butchery), with no instruction to focus on the balance or cognitive task.
 The average centre of pressure displacement area and speed from the three trials were used in the analysis.
 The choice stepping reaction test was also conducted using the Wii balance board and involved reacting as fast as possible to visual clues given on a computer screen by tapping the foot on the correct side of the Wii balance board.
-[34,44] Seven reactions were collected, and the average reaction time of the initial six was used in the analyses.
-The Short Physical Performance Battery (SPPB) was used to evaluate lower extremity performance and involved three elements: 1) balance with three different foot positions (side-by-side, semi-tandem, and tandem), 2) two four-meter walks, and 3) five sit-tostands [36,45].
-A score was calculated (range: 0 to 12; higher score indicates better performance) and used in the analyses.
-Further, the time used in the five sit-to-stands was also analysed as a measure of functional strength.[46]
+Seven reactions were collected, and the average reaction time of the initial six was used in the analyses.
+The Short Physical Performance Battery was used to evaluate lower extremity performance and involved three elements: (1) balance with three different foot positions (side-by-side, semitandem and tandem), (2) two 4 m walks and (3) five sit-to-stands.
+A score was calculated (range: 0-12; higher score indicates better performance) and used in the analyses.
+Further, the time used in the five sit-to-stands was also analysed as a measure of functional strength.